-iv.
-Protection of Minors

-- (a) No permittee shall: - a.
+- iv.
+Protection of Minors - (a) No permittee shall: - a.
 Sell, transfer or give cannabis or cannabis products to persons under 21 years of age; - b.
-Allow any person under 21 years of age into the cultivation area; pr. - c.
+Allow any person under 21 years of age into the cultivation area; - c.
 Employ or retain persons under 21 years of age. - v.
 Commercial Cannabis Cultivation Exclusion Areas

-Commercial cannabis cultivation is prohibited in the following areas:
+Commercial cannabis cultivation is prohibited within a 1,000 feet of the following areas or uses:

-- (a) Within any of the following that is in existence at the time the permit is issued: - a.
+- a.
 Community Growth Boundary as described in the Lake County General Plan, - b.
 SOS combining district, - c.
 Public lands, - d.
-A water service sphere of influence, - e.
-An incorporated city sphere of influence, - f.
-Any public or private school, grades 1 through 12, - g.
-A developed public park containing playground equipment, - h.
-A drug or alcohol rehabilitation facility, or - i.
-A licensed child care facility or nursery school, church or youth-oriented facility catering to or providing services primarily intended for minors. - (b) Within 1,000 feet of the following that is in existence at the time the permit is issued: - a.
-Any public or private school, grades 1 through 12, - b.
-A developed public park containing playground equipment, - c.
-A drug or alcohol rehabilitation facility, or

-- d.
-A licensed child care or daycare facility or nursery school, church or youth-oriented facility catering to or providing services primarily intended for minors.

-- e.
-A Community Growth Boundary as described in the Lake County General Plan,

-- f.
-A water service sphere of influence,

-- g.
-Federal Indian Trust Lands,

-- h.
-Incorporated city sphere of influence

-The distance specified in this section shall be the horizontal distance measured in a straight line from a Community Growth Boundary, a water service or incorporated city sphere of influence, or the boundary of a Federal Indian Trust Lands to the boundaries of the parcel were the commercial cannabis cultivation site is located.

-- Within areas designated as prime farmland, farmland of (c) statewide importance, unique farmland, and farmland of local importance as depicted on Lake County Important Farmland 2014 prepared by the State of California Department of Conservation Farmland Mapping and Monitoring Program commercial cannabis cultivation shall be limited to indoor, mixed light, and greenhouses that are equipped with filtrations systems that prevents the movement of odors, pesticides, and other air borne contaminates out of or into the structure.
-The permitting authority may allow outdoor cultivation outside a greenhouse if the prime farmland, farmland of statewide importance, unique farmland, and farmland of local importance are isolated areas that are not connected to a large system of such lands. - 4.
-Permitting process - i.
-Permits - (a) There are four different permit types for the commercial cultivation of cannabis: - a.
-Minor Use Permit for legal, non-conforming, and Article 72 compliant cultivation site
+An incorporated city sphere of influence, unless the applicant can provide a letter of support from the City. - e.
+Any public or private school, grades K through 12, - f.
+A developed public park containing playground equipment, - g.
+A drug or alcohol rehabilitation facility, or - h.
+A licensed child care facility or nursery school, church or youth-oriented facility catering to or providing services primarily intended for minors. - i.
+Federal Indian Trust Lands, unless the applicant can provide a letter of support from the Federal Indian Trust Landholder. - j.
+The distance specified in this section shall be measured horizontally from the areas or uses to the cannabis cultivation site. - vi.
+Within areas designated as prime farmland, farmland of statewide importance, unique farmland, and farmland of local importance as depicted on the current Lake County Important Farmland prepared by the State of California Department of Conservation Farmland Mapping and Monitoring Program commercial cannabis cultivation shall be limited to indoor, mixed light, and greenhouses that are equipped with filtrations systems that prevents the movement of odors, pesticides, and other air borne contaminates out of or into the structure.
+The permitting authority may allow outdoor cultivation outside a greenhouse if the prime farmland, farmland of statewide importance, unique farmland, and farmland of local importance are isolated areas that are not connected to a large system of such lands.

-- b.
-Minor Use Permit: A minor use permit is required for the following cannabis cultivation licenses: M - Type 1, A - Type 1, M - Type 1A, A - Type 1A, M - Type 1B, A - Type 1B, M - Type 1C, A - Type 1C, M - Type 2, A - Type 2, M - Type 2A, A - Type 2A, M - Type 2B, A - Type 2B, M - Type 4, or A - Type 4 licenses - c.
-Major Use Permit: A major use permit is required for the following cannabis cultivation licenses: M - Type 3, A - Type 3, M - Type 3A, A - Type 3A, M - Type 3B, or A - Type 3B licenses - d.
-Early activation of a commercial cannabis cultivation permit - (b) The number of minor and major use permits for commercial cannabis cultivation that one applicant may hold is limited to four within Lake County. - (c) Minor Use Permit for Commercial cannabis cultivation, Article 72 compliant
+- 2. Permitting process - i.
+Permits - (a) There are two different permit types for the commercial cultivation of cannabis: - a.
+Minor Use Permit: A minor use permit is required for the following cannabis cultivation licenses: M - Type 1, A - Type 1, M - Type 1A, A - Type 1A, M - Type 1B, A - Type 1B, M - Type 1C, A - Type 1C, M - Type 2, A - Type 2, M - Type 2A, A - Type 2A, M - Type 2B, A - Type 2B, M - Type 4, or A - Type 4 licenses - b.
+Major Use Permit: A major use permit is required for the following cannabis cultivation licenses: M - Type 3, A - Type 3, M - Type 3A, A - Type 3A, M- Type 3B, or A - Type 3B licenses - (b) Minor and Major Use Permits for Commercial cannabis cultivation - a.
+A person interested in applying for a cannabis cultivation use permit shall be enrolled with the applicable Regional Water Quality Control Board or State Water Resources Control Board for water quality protection programs or written verification from the appropriate board that enrollment is not necessary. - b.
+The applicant shall schedule and pay the fee for a preapplication conference with the Department prior to the submittal of an application for a use permit.
+Questions regarding a specific application will only be addressed at a pre-application conference.
+No later than two weeks prior to the pre- application conference, the applicant shall provide the department: - (1) A map showing the lot of record showing where the cultivation site is located and the Assessor's Parcel Number (APN) for the lot of record.